The Mass Observation diary and directive writers (1937-1960s)

-The Mass-Observation Archive is made up of various types of material collected both in the early period (1937 - mid 1950s) and the current project (1981 onwards).
-The earlier phase of Mass-Observation has in itself produced several 'layers' of material in accordance to the methods in which material was collected.
+The Mass Observation Archive is made up of various types of material collected both in the early period (1937 - mid 1950s) and the current project (1981 onwards).
+The earlier phase of Mass Observation has in itself produced several 'layers' of material in accordance to the methods in which material was collected.
+On this page you can find out more about the Mass Observation diary and directtive panel.

 Personal Writing 1937-65